• Level of education

 Syllabus

-• The homogeneous universe: Copernican principle and cosmological principle; Friedmann-LemaĆ®tre-Robertson-Walker geometry; evolution of the expansion of the universe; eras dominated by radiation, matter and the cosmological constant; dark matter and dark energy; hot Big Bang model; limits of the hot Big Bang model and the inflation principle.
+• The homogeneous universe: Copernican principle and cosmological principle; review of Friedmann-Lemaître-Robertson-Walker geometry; evolution of the expansion of the universe; eras dominated by radiation, matter, and the cosmological constant; dark matter and dark energy; hot Big Bang model; limitations of the hot Big Bang model and principle of inflation.

-• Thermal history of the Universe: thermodynamics in an expanding universe; effective relativistic degrees of freedom; decoupling and non-equilibrium physics approach; Boltzmann equation; applications: primordial nucleosynthesis; cosmological microwave background; a cold dark matter model.
+• Thermal history of the Universe: thermodynamics in an expanding universe; effective relativistic degrees of freedom; decoupling and approach to non-equilibrium physics; Boltzmann equation; applications: primordial nucleosynthesis; cosmic microwave background; a model of cold dark matter.

-• Linear perturbation theory: perturbed metrics; scalar degrees of freedom, vectors and tensors; gauge concepts and gauge transformations; perturbed Einstein equations.
+• Linear perturbation theory: perturbed metric; scalar, vector, and tensor degrees of freedom; gauge concepts and gauge transformations; perturbed Einstein equations.

-• Structure formation: matter model; adiabatic fluctuations and isocurves; Bardeen equation; adiabatic evolution in the radiation-dominated era; adiabatic evolution in the matter-dominated era; connecting the two eras; transfer function; initial conditions and power spectrum of fluctuations; effects of the cosmological constant.
+• Structure formation: matter model; adiabatic fluctuations and isocurves; Bardeen equation; adiabatic evolution during the radiation-dominated era; adiabatic evolution during the matter-dominated era; connecting the two eras; transfer function; initial conditions and power spectrum of fluctuations; effects of the cosmological constant.

-• Large galaxy surveys: counting galaxies; power spectrum of matter; bias; distortion effect in spectral shift space.
+• Large galaxy surveys: galaxy counting; matter power spectrum; bias; distortion effect in the redshift space.

-• Inflation: minimal model with one scalar degree of freedom; slow rolling conditions; inflaton perturbations and generation of classical fluctuations from quantum inflaton fluctuations; scalar and tensor modes.
+• Inflation: minimal model with one scalar degree of freedom; slow-rolling conditions; inflaton perturbations and generation of classical fluctuations from quantum fluctuations of the inflaton; scalar and tensor modes.

 Read more